Trump administration says trade pact will bring auto jobs back to U.S.

 The deal exempts 2.6 million Mexican and 2.6 million Canadian vehicle imports to the United States from punitive 25 percent national security tariffs - significantly above existing exports, indicating there is room for those imports to grow.
 The deal also caps imported auto parts.

 The euphoria over the deal was not confined to the U.S. auto sector.
-Mexican auto parts makers Nemak and Rassini as well as industrial conglomerate Alfa , which also makes auto parts, all soared on the news.
+Mexican auto parts makers Nemak (NEMAKA.MX) and Rassini (RASSNICPO.MX) as well as industrial conglomerate Alfa (ALFAA.MX), which also makes auto parts, all soared on the news. [nL2N1WH1TG]

 U.S. labor leaders with the United Auto Workers union and the AFL-CIO also welcomed the new trade pact, but said the details will determine its ultimate success.
 The UAW said it could “provide some needed relief for America’s working families.”